-When you apply to study at RTSFC, we ask you to provide us with a personal statement – but how do you write one and why is it so important?
+As part of your application to study at Richard Taunton Sixth Form College, we ask you to include a personal statement – but how do you write one and why is it so important?

-A personal statement is a short essay that supports your college application.
-It gives you the opportunity to tell us, in your own words, why you wish to study at RTSFC.
-In particular, it should highlight why you are suitable for the courses you are applying to and how they relate to your future plans.
+A personal statement is a short piece of writing about you that makes up part of your college application.
+This is your chance to let us know why you want to study at Richard Taunton in your own words.
+It should highlight why you are suitable for the courses that you are applying for and how they relate to your future plans.

 Taking the time to write a good personal statement helps our Admissions team get to know you.
-It also means that you will get a lot more from our application process, which includes things like your pre-enrolment interview and our Applicant Day.
+It also means that you will get a lot more from our application process, which includes things like your interview and our Applicant Event.

 When should I write it?

-There isn’t one correct way to write a personal statement, but there are a few topics that we recommended you explore.
+There is no right or wrong way to write a personal statement, but there are a few topics that we recommend you explore.
 Here are five prompts to get you started:

-- What is it about RTSFC that appeals to you?
+- What is it about Richard Taunton that appeals to you?

 - Which courses do you want to study and why?